KateChantha/resort-content/README.md

 8. TODO: in each page, replaced Hero component by styledHero and then romove/ omit .roomsHero in App.css (line 160).

 9. RoomsContainer.js recieve "value" object from context.
+There are 2 ways to do it...
-It's wraped by RoomConsumer
+-  9.1 It's wraped by RoomConsumer and write a callback function in the RoomsContainer
+-  9.2 It's wraped by withRoomConsumer() which is a HOC written in context.js